Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-api-version.md

 ## Breaking vs non-breaking changes
 The data model exposed by the Analytics Service defines the contract between the service and its clients.
 The OData spec requires that clients be tolerant of additive changes to the data model, so breaking changes will be introduced in future versions.
 For more information see the OData spec:
 [OData Version 4.0 Part 5: Versioning](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752208)

+>[!NOTE]
+>Custom fields in your model are not versioned.
+It is possible to cause breaking changes to your model by removing, or changing the types of, custom fields.

 ### Example of non-breaking changes
 Consider a scenario where a new UserType property is added to the User entity.